ashwinvaidya17/HWR_2020_RUG/README.md

 **character_segmentor** contains two scripts.
 The `ConnectedComponents.py` does a rough segmentation on an image of a line into characters and words.
 The `template_matching.py` script does template matching on the rough segmentation to get a more fine grained segmentation.

-**character_recognition** module contains script to recognize the segmented characters
+**character_recognition** module contains script to recognize the segmented characters.

+**style_classification** module contains styleClassificationTest script to perform the final period classification using the segmented characters.